pwaller/docker-show-context/README.md

   one tar entry.
 It might not be precise.

 * "Total content" shows the uncompressed bytes inside files inside the tar.
-  The total tar file is this number plus the tar overhead.
+  The total amount sent to the docker daemon is this amount plus the tar overhead.

 * At this moment, only running with the build context root as the current working directory works, with a dockerfile named `Dockerfile`.
 Pull requests